EricZinda/Perplexity/docs/pxHowTo/pxHowTo025SStrings.md

+## S-String Overview
-As described in the [Words in Failures topic](../pxint/pxint0120ErrorsConceptualFailures), errors or messages to the user often need to include a description of what the user said.
+As described in the [Words in Failures topic](../pxint/pxint0120ErrorsConceptualFailures), errors or messages to the user often need to include a representation of some noun that the user said.
 For example, a user might say, "give me a long brown towel".
 Here's one tree for that phrase:

 ~~~
                                              ┌──── _towel_n_1(x8)